 In August 2019, the Colorado Air Quality Control Commission (AQCC) voted 8-1 to adopt an alternate Zero Emission Vehicle (ZEV) rule presented jointly by the Colorado Department of Transportation (CDOT) and Colorado Energy Office (CEO) in partnership with the auto industry.
 Following the ZEV rule adoption, Colorado State agencies, the Alliance of Automobile Manufacturers and the Association of Global Automakers jointly issued statements.
-Colorado is the first state since 2009 to adopt a ZEV rule, and the first state ever to have the support of the auto industry in adopting a ZEV standard,
+Colorado was the first state since 2009 to adopt a ZEV rule, and the first state ever to have the support of the auto industry in adopting a ZEV standard.

 A Strong Foundation for EVs in Colorado

 Developed in partnership with CEO, CDPHE CDOT and the Regional Air Quality Council, the state's first Colorado Electric Vehicle Plan was issued in January 2018—an updated Colorado Electric Vehicle Plan 2020 was released in April 2020.
 The plan set forth strategies and actions to electrify Colorado’s corridors and help ensure the benefits of widespread EV adoption are achieved.

 In June 2018, Governor Hickenlooper signed the Executive Order Maintaining Progress on Clean Vehicles, which directed the AQCC to consider a proposed rule adopting a California Low Emission Vehicle (LEV) Standard.
 The AQCC passed the Colorado Low Emission Automobile Regulation (CLEAR) in November 2018.